SFGLab/ChromoLooping/README.md

  * Python 3.6 or later
  * [Jupyter Notebook](https://jupyter.org/install)
  * [UCSF Chimera](https://www.cgl.ucsf.edu/chimera/) or other visualization software

+The installation on desktop computer shouldn't take longer than 30 minutes.

 The easiest way to run the code is to open Jupyter notebooks:

 ```bash